How to Make Rice Crispy Treats may earn compensation from purchases made after clicking links on this page. Learn more Here.

 How to Make Pumpkin Rice Krispie Treats

-We start this recipe by adding some butter into a large stock pot.
-Turn your stovetop heat to medium and let the butter melt.
+We start this recipe by adding some butter into a pot.
+Turn your stovetop heat to low and let the butter melt.

 If you want to do this part a little bit faster, you can follow the steps in our microwave Rice Krispies Treats recipe.